 Landing lighthouses: They are installed in the most convex places of the ports or points of great importance in the coasts or islands with numerous maritime traffic and they are used to facilitate the arrival or landing of the ships to those ports or points to recognize.

-Intermediate lighthouses: They operate in known points of the coast, so that they work as a complement to the previous ones, that is to say, so that the navigator can help himself with them.
+Intermediate lighthouses: They operate in known points of the coast so that they work as a complement to the previous ones, that is to say so that the navigator can help himself with them.
 They generally have less range; they are also placed in those ports where maritime traffic is of less importance.

-Situation lighthouses: They are used to indicate notable accidents or of danger for the navigation in the coast or reefs, tips, capes, islands, etc.
+Situation lighthouses: They are used to indicate notable accidents or danger for the navigation in the coast or reefs, tips, capes, islands, etc.

 As far as their operation is concerned, there are two types of lighthouses: those that require one or more people to operate them (headlight guards) and the automatic ones, which do not require anyone to operate them.

-Lighthouses are towers, usually conical or cylindrical in shape, with a light mechanism at the top to make them visible.
+Lighthouses are towers, usually conical or cylindrical, with a light mechanism at the top to make them visible.
 They are of different ranges according to the importance of the place they point out.
 On the other hand, the beacons are smaller structures to help navigation, which indicate dangers or affiliations, and their most common shape is pyramidal, rectangular, cylindrical, or tubular.
 Their light signal operates automatically.
 Finally, the buoys are blind or flashing light floats, attached by a chain or cable to a body that by its weight is affirmed on the bottom of the sea.
 In this way, they do not change their position by the force of the currents or the waves.
 The buoys are used to mark navigable channels, natural or artificial submerged obstacles, shallow bottoms, or sunken vessels.

 The acoustic signals have the same structure as the previous ones, but they emit, in addition to light, a sound that can be easily identified when triggered by the waves, the wind, or electronically.
 Their use is necessary when visible signals are not sufficient; for example, in regions where weather phenomena, such as fog, reduce or prevent visibility.
 The main acoustic devices are bells, whistles, sirens, and electric sound emitters.